Neuroware-IO/toolbox/README.md

 As part of our early research in understanding the basic foundations of crypto-currency based blockchains, we developed a set of inline tools that work within the browser and do not require any form of server-side interaction or exposure to privacy risks.
 For those that know how to download and investigate code, we have our [public repository](https://github.com/Neuroware-IO/toolbox), but for those that want to play-around with the technology without looking at code, they can visit our [online toolbox](http://bce.asia/toolbox/).
 It currently supports the following features:

 * __Key Creation__ - generate standard and master extended public and private keys as well as the public address
+* __Multi-Signature Accounts__ - create new multi-signature addresses and then sign and send transactions
+* __Hierarchical Keys__ - check the depth and index of extended keys and derive new children via paths
+* __Transaction Builder__ - create and view new transactions from API-driven unspents before relaying